 Lunar New Year is a shared celebration for many cultures represented in Sydney, including our Chinese, Vietnamese, Thai and Korean communities.
 Sydney’s official festival program alone has 80 events across arts, culture, food and sport, making it one of the largest Lunar New Year celebrations outside Asia.
 We've picked out some of the highlights from this year's festivities that are sure to satisfy both your hunger and curiosity.
 Chinese New Year is celebrated on Friday February 16, 2018.

 Chinese New Year events around Sydney

 Every Friday night, Dixon Street in Chinatown is lined with market stalls selling colourful phone covers, Pokémon toys and paw-waving cats.
 But the best stalls to visit are the ones selling street food from all corners of Asia.
-You can get octopus balls – yum! – and ten different types of Asian-style liquorice, but there’s also cheap yum cha, teppanyaki, sushi and pho.
 Go late and finish your night with karaoke at Dynasty (found via an unobtrusive doorway in the middle of Dixon Mall leading to an elevator) or at Golden Century – the late-night food haunt of chefs and hospitality workers.

 Whether you're after specialty Sichuan spots or hot Cantonese kitchens, Sydney has some seriously great Chinese restaurants in the CBD and surrounding suburbs.
 There are places where you can go all out on a mud crab, or simple Chinese dumpling houses.
 On a budget?
 Here are the 50 best cheap eats in Sydney.
 RECOMMENDED: The best restaurants in Sydney.